 Please prevent freeze-thaw cycles.

 This product is intended for Laboratory Research Use Only.
-This product may not be used a drug, agricultural product, or food additive.
+Not for use in diagnostic procedures or therapeutic procedures.
+This product may not be used as pharmaceutical or veterinary drug, agricultural product, or food additive.

 Want to learn more about Oxytocin?
 We have compiled the links below which contain information that you may find interesting.